torchpipe/torchpipe/examples/llama2/README.md

 The computation for the batchless part could be implemented as a standalone CUDA kernel.
 However, for simplicity, we have chosen to trace and implement it using TensorRT.
 TensorRT may internally optimize computations by matching flash attention patterns.
 The verbose information from TensorRT indicates that it has identified and reassigned Myelin backends for Self-Attention nodes (i.e., /MatMul_1, /Softmax, /MatMul).
 </details>

+- Limitations
+    - Temporary inability to handle ultra-high concurrency scenarios in the KV cache management, awaiting implementation of vattention-like management.
 ## Prepare llama2 models
 > Only test on transformers=4.44.2